kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 [^2]: The term sa-tree stands for "spatial approximation", which refers to the following fact.
-Exact spatial indices like kd-trees are balanced and divide a d-dimensional space into "equal" sub-spaces (not in volume but in the number of vectors sub-spaces contain).
-Instead sa-trees divide the space approximately and are not necessarily balanced but as-trees return exact answers.
+Exact spatial indices like kd-trees are balanced and divide a d-dimensional space into "equal" sub-spaces (not in volume but in the number of vectors that are contained in the sub-spaces).
+Instead, sa-trees divide the space approximately and are not necessarily balanced but sa-trees return exact answers.

 Back to RAG-U. After the preprocessing step, the vector index that contains the chunks of documents is used in a RAG-U system as follows: